 Know Your Return Time

 Ships leave promptly.
-Plan to return at least 30 minutes early, and also, give yourself extra time if you’re coming from a beach or tour.
+Plan to return at least 30 minutes early, and also give yourself extra time if you’re coming from a beach or tour.

-Final Thoughts on Visiting Tortola, B.V.I.
+Final Thoughts on Visiting Tortola BVI

 FAQs About the Tortola Cruise Port

-You can explore Pier Park, shop in Road Town, or take a short taxi ride to beaches and overlooks.
+You can explore Pier Park, shop in Road Town, or take a short taxi ride to beaches and scenic overlooks.
 Most attractions are close, and moreover, the island is easy to navigate during a cruise stop.

 Can you walk to a beach from the cruise port?

-Are the beaches in Tortola good for swimming?
+Are the beaches good for swimming?

-How much are taxis in Tortola?
+How much are taxis from the cruise port?

-Do you need cash in Tortola?
+Do you need cash during a port visit?

 What time should you return to the ship?

-1. Pingback: Trent
+Pingback: Trent

 That’s a great question, and Tortola is perfect for mixing a little bit of everything.
 For a Tortola cruise port day, many visitors enjoy spending most of their time at one beach, like Cane Garden Bay for its calm water and beach bars, then pairing it with a short stop in Road Town for shopping or lunch.
 Because beaches and viewpoints are close together, it’s easy to combine beach time with sightseeing in Tortola without feeling rushed.
 If you prefer quieter scenery, Smuggler’s Cove works well for pure relaxation, while Cane Garden Bay is better if you want food, music, and amenities.
 Do you usually prefer lively Caribbean beaches or more peaceful, secluded spots when you cruise?